Hawks promote Schlenk to president of basketball operations

 flexibility needed to have long-term success in the NBA."

-Schlenk, who joined the Hawks in 2017 and leading their basketball operations
+Schlenk, who joined the Hawks in 2017 and has led their basketball operations

 for three seasons, has spent nearly 20 years in the NBA.
 Prior to joining